In This Article

 Septum piercings are nothing new, but it's definitely one of the more unusual places to get pierced.
 Yet more and more people seem to be flaunting a hoop through the middle of their noses.
-Now, this may be TMI, but have you ever plucked a hair out of your nose (I know it's not just me)?
+Now, this may be TMI, but have you ever plucked a hair out of your nose?
 Well, it stings.
 Your eyes water.
 You sneeze.
 Surely, a piercing right through your septum would be an unbearable experience?
-We talked to London boutique Maria Tash's head piercer, Kevin Lamb, and Jeremy Fenton, MD, of Schweiger Dermatology Group in NYC in order to get the full scoop.
+We talked to London boutique Maria Tash's head piercer, Kevin Lamb, and Jeremy Fenton, MD, of Schweiger Dermatology Group in NYC to get the full scoop.

 Read on to learn everything you need know before getting a septum piercing.

 The pain of getting a septum piercing varies for everyone, but it will absolutely cause you to tear up.
-That doesn't mean you're crying, it's a natural response of your nervous system to involuntarily secrete tears when your nose is pinched or pierced, even if it's not particularly painful.
+That doesn't mean you're crying; it's a natural response to secrete tears when your nose is pinched or pierced.
 Lamb shared: "From clients' experiences, they tend to find it a quick, sharp sensation, but once the needle is out and jewelry is transferred, everything then relaxes, and it goes to a warmer feeling."

-As for aftercare, Lamb says follow standard piercing cleaning procedure.
-"Saline-soak twice per day; dry the skin after; no picking, playing or twisting the piercing; and try not knocking it!"
+As for aftercare, Lamb says to follow standard piercing cleaning procedure: "Saline-soak twice per day; dry the skin after; no picking, playing, or twisting the piercing; and try not knocking it!"